-The HSB has adopted a Contingency Reserve Policy for the self-funded health plans including the City Health Plan, the Delta Dental self-funded plan and the Blue Shield Flex-funded Plan.
+The HSB has adopted a contingency reserve policy for the self-funded health plans including the City Health Plan, the Delta Dental self-funded plan, and the Blue Shield Flex-funded Plan.
 The contingency reserve is an actuarially determined amount, based on historical claims experience required to cover the exposure of excess losses above anticipated claims expenses.
 The amount is established for the self-funded plans and is calculated on a fiscal year basis.
 It is presently set at a 99 percent confidence interval of the statistical variance of the historical claims experience.
-The contingency reserve amounts as of June 30, 2016 and 2015, were \$5.7 million and \$5.2 million, respectively, for the City Health Plan; \$15.1 million and \$14.9 million, respectively, for the Blue Shield Flex-funded Plan; and \$3.6 million and \$3.7 million, respectively, for the Delta Dental self-funded plan.
+The contingency reserve amounts as of June 30, 2017 and 2016, were \$5.6 million and \$5.7 million, respectively, for the City Health Plan; \$13.3 million and \$15.1 million, respectively, for the Blue Shield flex-funded plan; and \$3.1 million and \$3.6 million, respectively, for the Delta Dental self-funded plan.
+The Contingency Reserve is part of the Trust's net position.